sonatype-nexus-community/nexus-platform-reference/README.md

 Creating network "npr_default" with the default driver Creating npr_iq-server_1 ... done
 ```
 The first thing we see is that docke-compose creates 'network', named 'npr_default' (because I put the project in a folder named npr to shorten the name).
+If you haven't changed the folder name you'll see 'nexus_platform_reference_default' for a network name.

 Now you can log in as admin/admin123 and install license key into IQ.
 You'll also want to install that license into NXRM if you have a license for Firewall or NXRM Pro.
 In Nexus RM you can configure NXRM to talk to IQ at http://iq-server:8070, the reason iq-server is also in etc/hosts is so that when you click on a firewall link, it will also resolve in your browser (which is outside of docker and doesn't have the same DNS suuport, so we just mimic it).
 If you haven't updated your /etc/hosts file, you can use http://localhost:8070 instead for now.